intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Appointing bodies should ensure that voting members are seated at all times and should fill any vacancies with all due speed, if necessary on a temporary basis.
-In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint member of the community to serve as a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall appoint a temporary member until the IRTF chair or ISE has been appointed by the IAB.
+In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint another person to serve as a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall appoint a temporary member until the IRTF chair or ISE has been appointed by the IAB.